kjhealy/gssr/README.md

 ### Single GSS years

-You can quickly get the data for any single GSS year by using `gss_get_yr()` to download the data file from NORC and put it directly into a tibble.
+You can get the data for any single GSS year by using `gss_get_yr()` to download it from NORC and put it directly into a tibble.

 ``` r
 gss18 <- gss_get_yr(2018)